-Although we never plan to deal with tropical storms, in San Antonio it’s a reality we must be prepared for.
-So if you don’t already have a plan to keep your home and family safe, be sure you think about air conditioner service when threatening weather is on the way.
-Of course it’s not the most critical thing during these times, but there are a few things you can do to help protect your air conditioner in the event of an emergency weather situation.
+Although we never plan to deal with tropical storms, in San Antonio it’s a reality we must be ready for.
+So if you don’t already have a plan to keep your home and family safe, be sure you think about air conditioner service when severe weather is on the way.
+Of course it’s not the most important concern during these times, but there are a few things you can do to help protect your air conditioner in the event of an emergency weather situation.

 Batten down the hatches.

 Or in this case, the air conditioner!
 Make sure your air conditioner is firmly attached to its base.
 If any bolts or screws are loose to begin with, tighten them up.
 Then, take extra precaution by securing the air conditioner with reinforcement using bolts, straps, or rope.
-If it’s about time for your regular air conditioner service, your expert technician from Aramendia Plumbing, Heating and Air, A Service Experts Company in San Antonio can provide a recommendation on the best way to secure your particular air conditioner.
+If it’s about time for your regular air conditioner service, your experienced technician from Aramendia Plumbing, Heating and Air in San Antonio can provide a recommendation on the best way to secure your particular air conditioner.

 Shut the system down.

-This may seem like an obvious step, but in the beginning of a violent storm it can be easy to panic and forget this and other smaller yet critical tasks.
+This may seem like an obvious step, but in the beginning of a violent storm it can be easy to panic and forget this and other simple yet critical tasks.
 Switch off your air conditioner from the thermostat first.
-Then, if you aren’t very familiar with your fuse box, it’s the perfect time to get to know it!
+Then, if you aren’t very familiar with your fuse box, it’s a great time to get to know it!
 Switch off the fuse connected to your air conditioner and take note of which fuses control other areas or appliances in your home.
-Knowing what to do before an emergency saves you the inconvenience and risk of having to do so in the dark later.
+Knowing what to do before an emergency saves you the hassle and risk of having to do so in the dark later.